LafuenteAstronomy/EnhancedCelestia/README.md

 # Enhanced Celestia info:

 # Welcome to Enhanced Celestia!
-The Enhanced Celestia (Or Cel+ for short) aims to enhance Celestia itself, by adding many new features that cant be achieved by simple addons.
+The Enhanced Celestia project (Or Cel+ for short) aims to enhance Celestia itself, by adding many new features that cant be achieved by simple addons.
 **Keep in mind that Cel+ isnt an addon collection!**

 ## Planned features